 Beer Can Chicken in the Oven

-Some Tips on Beer Can Chicken in the Oven
+Tips for Beer Can Chicken in the Oven

-- Good idea to have a Beer Can Rack — this is one of those gizmos used to hold your beer can upright and stable on the grill.
+Good idea to have a Beer Can Rack — this is one of those gizmos used to hold your beer can upright and stable on the grill.
 (We reviewed a few you can read about here.)
-This makes moving, rotating and removing the bird much, much easier.
-Of coursse you can simply mount the chicken on the can, and use the legs and can as a kind of tripod…the problem as I see it is when you try to slide your oven rack out of the oven, the bird is a might top-heavy.
+This makes moving, rotating and removing the top heavy bird so much easier.
+Of course you can simply mount the chicken on the can, and use the legs and can as a kind of tripod…that’s how the original pit masters did beer can chicken.
+The problem is that when you slide your oven rack out the bird is a liable to tip over.
 Well, what the hell, it was time to clean the oven anyway, right?

 - Basic Rub.
 I used the standard generic chicken rub, which you can grab from the earlier post on Rubs.
 Of course any rub you like will work, including the old school standby of: Salt, Ground Black Pepper and Paprika.
 I also applied a little butter to the breast, working it in before I applied the rub.
 Butter + Spice Rub + Beer = How could you go wrong?!

-Well in the end, it was pretty damn easy to make the beer can chicken in the oven.
+Well it’s pretty darn easy to make the beer can chicken in the oven.
 In fact I think it was one of the best oven chickens I’ve ever made.
 The rub & butter combo created a rocking crispiness, with a solid back-beat of smokiness provided by the beer can and liquid smoke.
 I could have gone with a little bit more liquid smoke I think, but other than that, no regrets.
 I’m warm, dry, and I’m looking out at the wind and rain…and waiting for spring.